 - Regulatory bodies should have the mandate to strive for competition alongside their current roles of risk monitoring and the protection of customers.
 In order to so, regulators will have to vastly increase the level of digital knowledge among their rank to adequately assess new and control new risks.
-Furthermore, new technologies should be utilized to make these processes more efficient, from both the aspect of the regulator and the supervised entity. (this innovation is often called RegTech)
+Furthermore, new technologies should be utilised to make these processes more efficient, from both the aspect of the regulator and the supervised entity.
+(This innovation is often called RegTech.)

 - The government should be more closely involved with regulators to speed up the process of creating adequate and fitting legislation for new technology driven innovations.
 The authority on personal data (autoriteit persoonsgegevens) is currently not being fully incorporated in the cooperation between regulators

 - The provision of information regarding the application for (financial) licenses should be improved – including the publishing of rulings – while the handling time for license requests should be reduced, possible by introducing provisional permits and the right to alter licenses.

 - Stimulating entrepreneurship with fitting legislation for SMEs and startups in the realm of employment law, investments and supervision.
 It also important to improve the accessibility of financial services for entrepreneurs and those who are self-employed.
 This would support the policy as it was drafted by Startup Delta.

 - Stimulating research, development and innovation for digital technologies which possess relevance in economic potency or on the level of privacy and cyber security, supported by every ministry.

 - To acknowledge to international scope of digitization and to show the world how the Netherlands deals with these challenges, thereby making our market more viable to foreign investors and market forces, an integral English communicative approach should be taken.